kento/TEZip/docs/index.rst

 For more information about all the formats supported by Pillow, please refer to `the Pillow documentation page  <https://pillow.readthedocs.io/en/stable/handbook/image-file-formats.html>`_

+Supported image modes
+''''''''''''''''''''''''''''''

+Supported image modes differ between the learning mechanism and the compression/decompression mechanism, and are as follows.

+**learning mechanism**

+* All formats supported by Pillow (details can be found on the `Pillow documentation page <https://pillow.readthedocs.io/en/stable/handbook/concepts.html>`_)

+**compression/decompression mechanism**

+* RGB
+* Gray Scale

+As a point of caution, it is internally processed as an image in RGB mode.
+In other words, the learning mechanism first converts the image to RGB mode.
+The compression/decompression mechanism converts to RGB mode before compression and restores the original image mode after decompression.

 Learning data creation program
 ''''''''''''''''''''''''''''''''